 No straightforward answer

-It's been difficult to get a good read on what the prevailing attitude is towards working from home since traditional workplaces shut in the early months of 2020.
-While the consensus largely appears to be that employees relish the flexibility and (subjective) comfort that working from home provides, this is at odds withthat has loomed over the COVID-19 crisis, with countless reports and statistics highlighting the toll that working in insolation has on wellbeing.
+It’s been difficult to get a good read on what the prevailing attitude is towards working from home since traditional workplaces shut in the early months of 2020.
+While the consensus largely appears to be that employees relish the flexibility and (subjective) comfort that working from home provides, this is at odds with the mental health spectre that has loomed over the COVID-19 crisis, with countless reports and statistics highlighting the toll that working in insolation has on wellbeing.

 This is captured in LiveCareer’s survey.
 Despite 81% of employees saying they enjoyed working remotely, and 61% expressing a desire to continue working in a remote capacity after the pandemic is over, only 45% of those polled said that telecommuting had not taken a toll on their mental wellbeing.